renovatebot/renovate/docs/usage/key-concepts/automerge.md

 ### Faster merges with platform-native automerge

-You can speed up merges by letting Renovate use your platform's native automerge.
+Renovate by default uses platform-native automerge to speed up automerging.
-The config option is called `platformAutomerge`.
+The config option is called `platformAutomerge` and can be disabled if it's not desired.
-If `automerge=true` and `automergeType=pr` then you can set `platformAutomerge=true`.

 For example: